luuquangvu/tutorials/README.md

 **Use Cases:**

-- **The "Silent Mode" Nightmare:** Phone fell in the sofa and it's on silent?
+- **The "Silent Mode" Nightmare:** Phone fell in the sofa, and it's on silent?
 Assistant will make it ring loudly instantly.
 - **Morning Rush:** Late for work and can't find your car keys or phone?
 Just ask to locate which room they are in.

 [**View the detailed guide**](/home_assistant_device_location_lookup_guide_en.md)